History of Cusco: Conquest of Cusco

 Engraving by Protestant Theodor de Bry, 16th c., "Ramson payment of Atahualpa (c.1502-33) brought to Francisco Pizarro at Cajamarca".
 Bibliothèque nationale de France.

 The Spanish conquistadors knew from their arrival in what is now Peruvian territory, that their goal was to take the city of Cusco, capital of the Inca empire.

 Three weeks after the death of the Inca Atahualpa, they began their march towards Cusco.
 On August 11, 1533, Francisco Pizarro began his trip from Cajamarca to Cusco accompanied by Túpac Huallpa and, although Garcilaso points out that it is another character, the warrior Chalcuchimac. the Spaniards agreed in Xaquixaguana, near the city of Cuzco, to make Manco Cápac as indigenous sovereign, son of Huayna Capac, 20 years old, from Charcas.
 The young prince was eager to collaborate with the expulsion of Cusco from the troops of the Inca general Quizquiz, Atahualpa's trusted man and defender of a rival panaka.
 To this end, he supplied the Spaniards and gathered a strong contingent of Cusco citizens, Cañaris and Chankas willing to besiege the capital of the empire.
-In November of 1533, the troops of Quizquiz, fearing to be sieged, left the city and were persecuted until Anta, where they presented battle, but were defeated, fleeing their leader to Paruro.
+In November 1533, the troops of Quizquiz, fearing to be sieged, left the city and were persecuted until Anta, where they presented battle, but were defeated, fleeing their leader to Paruro.

 "The execution of Atahualpa Inka in Cajamarca, they behead him", painted in 1615 by the Inca Guamán Poma.
 Royal Danish Library.
 Actually he was sentenced to be garroted.

 According to Cristóbal de Molina (1553), Francisco Pizarro took possession of Cusco on November 15, 1533, among acclamations of the Cusco citizens for having defeated Atahualpa, the usurper of the throne.
 However, soon the excitement turned into discontent, when the conquistadores broken into the monuments and sacred places of the Incas, obtaining a city's treasure that according to the scribe of Pizarro, Francisco Xerez (1534), had a total of "580 thousand pesos in gold and 215 thousand marks in silver".
 They stripped of jewels and rich ornaments from the royal mummies that rested in the Coricancha temple.
 In a cave near the city they found a large number of vessels of pure gold with figures of snakes, locusts and other animals, also sacked gold life-size staues of women and llamas.

 At Christmas, believing to be the object of a compliment of the Spaniards, Túpac Manco, already invested with the mascapaicha with the name of Manco Inca, naively accepted the "requirement" protocol demanded by Charles V, Holy Roman Emperor, recognizing him as supreme sovereign of their domains.
 He also arranged for his army, some 10,000 soldiers, to leave the city accompanying Hernando Pizarro's expeditions to Huamanga (Ayacucho city).